Quantum walk on a random comb: Numerical studies and results

 The standard methods used to study the disordered linear chain can easily be adapted to studying the $E>4$ states of the random comb.
 The eigenvalue equation for the wave function on the spine $\psi(n,0)=C_n$ was discussed in Sec.\ 3.4 and is given by Eq.~\rf{E>4equ}.
 One defines the Riccati variable $\psi$ as

 It obeys the recursion relation

 with $\sigma$ related to the energy $E$ by \rf{Esigma}.
 For a given $E>4$ (a choice of $\sigma$) and a given hole probability $p\in ]0,1[$, starting from some initial $\psi_0$ one can iterate \rf{RecRelE>4} and get large samples of $\psi$'s.
-The relations \rf{Lambda+Eta2} are still valid for the Lyapunov exponent $\gamma=\gamma(E,p)$, which is related to the localization length $\xi$ by and for the integrated density of $E>4$ states $\eta(E,p)$, defined initially for the random comb as
+The relations \rf{Lambda+Eta2} are still valid for the Lyapunov exponent $\gamma=\gamma(E,p)$, which is related to the localization length $\xi$ by and for the integrated density of $E>4$ states $\eta(E,p)$ defined in \rf{IdosAver}.